THE LEGACY OF RICHARD ATTENBOROUGH:

 A Tribute by Jarrod Emerson

-Born August 29th, 1923 in Cambridge, England, Attenborough was passionate about the performing arts from an early age.
-Educated at London’s Royal Academy Of Dramatic Art, Attenborough began acting professionally in 1942.
+Born August 29, 1923, in Cambridge, England, Richard Attenborough was passionate about the performing arts from an early age.
+Educated at London’s Royal Academy of Dramatic Art, Attenborough began acting professionally in 1942.
 Over the next several decades, he played a variety of roles on both stage and film, becoming one of England’s most acclaimed character actors.

 Few filmmakers have relentlessly tackled such powerful stories with the conviction and fervor of Attenborough.
 His numerous contributions to cinema have left a permanent impression on the world.